SoneThaya/SoneThaya/README.md

 ### Hi there 👋, I'm Sone.
 I am a full stack web developer who is passionate about coding.

 - 🔭 I’m currently working on ...
-Story Squad
+GitHub Users
-- 🌱 I’m currently learning ...
-Ant Design, Stripe, Okta Authentication
+- 🌱 I’m currently learning ... more about state management
 - 👯 My skills include ...
 React, JS, CSS, Node JS, Python, Redux
 - 🤔 I’m looking forward to learning more about ...
 AWS
 - 💬 Ask me about ...
 Anything